-In a management buyout transaction (MBO), the CEO—normally in cooperation with a private equity fund or another financial sponsor—takes a public company private by acquiring it from its public investors.
-In 2013, for example, Michael Dell, who owned approximately 16% of Dell, Inc. and served as its CEO and Chairman, together with Silver Lake Partners, acquired Dell from its public investors and took the company private.
+In a management buyout (MBO) the CEO, usually in cooperation with a private equity fund or another financial sponsor, takes a public company private by acquiring it from its public investors.
+In 2013, for example, Michael Dell, who owned approximately 16 percent of Dell, Inc. and served as its CEO and chair, partnered with Silver Lake Partners to acquire Dell from its public investors and take the company private.

-MBO transactions create inevitable conflicts of interest between shareholders and management, whose interest is to buy the company from its shareholders at the lowest price possible.
-The conventional view identifies two main concerns associated with these conflicts.
-First, CEOs know the company better than shareholders and independent directors.
-They can use their informational advantage to buy the company at an unfair price.
-Second, CEOs might use their power to influence the company’s sale process in their favor and undermine potential bidders’ ability to make competing bids.
+MBOs inevitably create conflicts of interest between shareholders and management, who want to buy the company from its shareholders at the lowest price possible.
+The conventional view identifies two primary concerns associated with such conflicts.
+First, CEOs know the company better than the shareholders and independent directors do and can use their informational advantage to buy the company at an unfairly low price.
+Second, CEOs might use their power to sway the decision to sell in their favor, undermining the bidding process by reducing the likelihood that competing bids will be made or accepted.

-These concerns have led commentators to call for more extensive judicial review of MBO transactions.
-More recently, the question of the desirable legal treatment of MBOs has focused on the appraisal remedy, which allows dissenting shareholders in mergers to ask the court to determine the fair value of their shares.
-In appraisal cases, courts rely on valuation by experts, normally using the discounted cash flow method, to determine the fair value of the company.
-The question that has occupied courts and scholars is whether an adequate sale process is sufficient to ensure that shareholders receive the fair value of their shares.
-Under one approach, if the merger terms are the outcome of an auction or another competitive process, courts can rely on the merger price and forego the complicated task of determining the fair value of company.
-Under another approach, courts should independently value the company regardless of the process leading to the merger.
+These concerns have led commentators to call for more extensive judicial review of MBOs.
+More recently, the question of an improved legal approach to MBOs has focused on appraisal as a remedy.
+In appraisal cases, shareholders who object to the terms of an MBO ask the court to determine the fair value of their shares (the courts rely on experts, who usually use the discounted cash flow (DCF) method to the company’s fair value).
+The issue that has preoccupied courts and scholars is whether there is an optimal sale process that adequately ensures that shareholders receive the fair value of their shares.
+Under one approach, a court may forgo the complicated task of determining a company’s fair value if the share purchase price results from an auction or other competitive bidding process.
+Another approach would require courts to independently value companies regardless of the process leading to the MBO.

-The Dell case is notable for bringing together the superstar CEO phenomenon and the appraisal debate.
-Following the Dell MBO, shareholders filed an appraisal action, and the defendants argued that, since the sale process provided other buyers with a meaningful opportunity to submit competing bids, the merger price was the best evidence of the company’s fair value.
-The Court of Chancery, however, found several imperfections in the sale process that prevented the court from relying on it to determine the company’s fair value.
-Thus, the court used the DCF method to value the company.
-The Supreme Court rejected the Court of Chancery’s reasons for disregarding the deal price, and significantly relied on the fact that other bidders could have submitted higher proposals to acquire the company.
+The Dell case is notable for involving both the superstar CEO phenomenon and the appraisal debate.
+Following the Dell MBO, shareholders filed an appraisal action in the Delaware Court of Chancery.
+The defendants argued that since the sale process provided other potential buyers with a meaningful opportunity to submit competing bids, the purchase price was the best evidence of the company’s fair value.
+Finding, however, that the process had several flaws and did not accurately represent the company’s fair value, the Court used the DCF method to value the company.
+The Delaware Supreme Court subsequently overruled the Court of Chancery decision to reject the validity of the transaction price, relying heavily on the fact that other prospective buyers had been able to submit higher bids to acquire the company.

-Interestingly, the Delaware Chancery Court in the Dell case has expressly addressed, for the first time, the issue of “valuable CEOs," indicating that: "[a] competing bidder that did not have Mr. Dell as part of its buyout group would be bidding for a company without that asset and would end up with a less valuable" and that "Mr. Dell's unique value and his affiliation with the Buyout Group were negative factors that inhibited the effectiveness of the go-shop process".
-Later on, the Delaware Supreme Court undermined the factual basis of this thesis, stating the Court of Chancery "did not identify any possible bidders that were actually deterred because of Mr. Dell's status."
+Interestingly, the Dell case was the first in which the Delaware Court of Chancery expressly addressed the issue of “valuable CEOs,” indicating that: “[a] competing bidder that did not have Mr. Dell as part of its buyout group would be bidding for a company without that asset and would end up with a less valuable” and that “Mr. Dell's unique value and his affiliation with the Buyout Group were negative factors that inhibited the effectiveness of the go-shop process.”
+The Delaware Supreme Court found there was no factual basis for that finding, however, determining that the Court of Chancery “did not identify any possible bidders that were actually deterred because of Mr. Dell's status.”